 The Divorce Dissolution and Separation Act 2020 has been passed by Parliament.
 The new no-fault divorce regime is due to be implemented and take effect in Autumn 2021, but will it really change the landscape of divorce and separation.
 In the view of Fair Result probably not.

 Whilst the aims of the bill are manifestly on the right lines.
 Taking blame away as a reason for divorce has got to be a step in the right direction.
 The divorcing couple knows between them why the marriage has broken down.
 There have probably been many arguments about it before the couple even decide its time to separate.
 So, it does not need washing in public any further.

-On this we are all agreed and the cooling off period between application to conditional offer have merits to allow couples to reflect and consider their positions.
+On this, we are all agreed that the cooling-off period between application to conditional offer has merits to allow couples to reflect and consider their positions.
 Then the extra six weeks between the granting of the conditional order to the making of the Final order have real benefits for the couples involved.
-In truth at this point they will certainly know their true feelings for each other and if they do want to separate fully.
+In truth at this point, they will certainly know their true feelings for each other and if they do want to separate fully.

 All this has real benefits, and this six-month period should be used wisely by everyone involved in the process.

 If not and divorces are not routinely concluded in 6 months what is the point of calling them no-fault divorces.
 If the battle is still going on resolving financial settlements and arrangements for the children it does not matter who is to blame you are still in a battle.